OctopusDeploy/blog/blog/2025-05/octopus-datadog-integration/index.md

 ---
 title: Introducing the Octopus Datadog integration
-description: Learn how the new Octopus Datadog integration gives you visibility across your entire CI/CD pipeline, helping you correlate data, to find and solve issues faster.
+description: Learn how Octopus and Datadog give you visibility across your entire CI/CD pipeline, helping you correlate data, to find and solve issues faster.
 author: tegan.ali@octopus.com
 visibility: public
-published: 2025-05-21-1400
+published: 2025-05-26-1400
 metaImage: img-blog-datadog-octopus-integration-2025.png
 bannerImage: img-blog-datadog-octopus-integration-2025.png
 bannerImageAlt: Octopus and Datadog logos connected by plugs with little stars around the connection.